In spite of Rumble Inc.'s (NASDAQ:RUM) recent upswing, most analysts remain bearish. - The Dwinnex

 Shares Statistics:

-It appears that RUM traded 3.39M shares on average per day over the past three months and 2.74M shares per day over the past ten days.
-A total of 280.23M shares are outstanding, with a floating share count of 136.09M.
-Insiders hold about 5.90% of the company’s shares, while institutions hold 5.70% stake in the company.
+For the past three months, RUM has traded an average of 3.45M shares per day and 2.27M over the past ten days.
+A total of 280.23M shares are outstanding, with a floating share count of 240.77M.
+Insiders hold about 6.00% of the company’s shares, while institutions hold 5.70% stake in the company.

 Earnings Estimates

-As of right now, 1 analysts gave their recommendation on the stock of the company.
+There are 1 different market analysts currently analyzing its stock.
 The consensus estimate for the next quarter is -$0.02, with high estimates of -$0.02 and low estimates of -$0.02.

 Analysts are recommending an EPS of between -$0.06 and -$0.06 for the fiscal current year, implying an average EPS of -$0.06.
 EPS for the following year is -$0.17, with 1 analysts recommending between -$0.17 and -$0.17.